-Massachusetts’ weekly public health reports show how town-by-town risk for coronavirus spread has fluctuated over a period stretching from mid-October to late April.
+Massachusetts’ weekly public health reports show how town-by-town risk for coronavirus spread has fluctuated over a period stretching from mid-October to mid-June.

 On Nov.
 6, when the state changed its metrics for determining the risk level of COVID-19 transmission, 16 communities were considered high risk,

-Boston remained at moderate risk for COVID-19 in the state’s most recent report; at one point it spent nearly a month in the high-risk category.
+Boston, which at one point spent nearly a month in the high-risk category, is now considered lower risk.
 The city’s positivity rate slowly increased from 1.12 percent over the period of Oct.
 18 to 31, to a peak of 5.94 percent percent over the period from Dec.
 20 to Jan.
 2 and its average rate of positive tests per 100,000 went from 18.4 for the report covering Oct.
 18 to 31, to a peak of 72.4 for the report covering Dec.
 27 to Jan.
 9.